Mycology Research » Psychedelic Decrim » Psychedelic Legalization in Colorado

 Alcohol Ballot Measures

-In addition Proposition 122, which expands access to plant and fungi based psychedelics, voters in Colorado had several other ballot measures that would make alcohol more accessible.
+In addition Proposition 122, which establishes new psilocybin laws, voters in Colorado had several other ballot measures that would make alcohol more accessible.
 Interestingly, the following ballot measures regarding alcohol sales were voted against and did not pass:

 Colorado Proposition 124